h-maren/cv-application/README.md

 # CV Application Using React

 Use React and state hooks to generate resume with contact info, work experience, and education history.
-Need to add styling
-Could use form validation